CulhamLab/Eyelink/README.md

 # Eyelink Repository
 Instructions and scripts for collecting and analyzing data with Eyelink 1000 using MATLAB with PsychToolbox.
+A demo is included with the collection scripts.

 ---